This site requires a more recent version of Adobe Flash Player to function properly.

 Expansion in emerging markets to drive growth

-In 2011, emerging markets accounted for over 25% of total revenue of the company.
-Emerging markets are expected to grow at a faster pace than developed markets going forward.
-Abbott's management has reiterated their intention to tap these high potential emerging markets.
+Today, more than 40% of Abbott’s sales come from emerging markets and we expect this figure to increase to around 50% by 2015.
+Abbott's management has reiterated its intention to tap these high potential emerging markets.
 In recent years, Abbott has made significant moves to expand its presence and product portfolio in many of the most populous and fastest-growing countries in the world.

 Rapidly growing emerging markets

-Per capita income levels in many emerging markets is rising rapidly, which provides an immense opportunity for growth in these markets.
-Also, new studies and increased access to information, have led to rising health consciousness in these markets.
-However, emerging markets are known for their weak and ineffective patent laws, ultimately limiting the growth.
+Per capita income levels in many emerging markets are rising rapidly, which provides an immense opportunity for growth in these markets.
+Also, new studies and increased access to information have led to rising health consciousness in these markets.
+However, some emerging markets have patent law issues, which could ultimately limit the growth.

 How Does Trefis Modelling Work?